International Labour Organization (ILO)

-The theme celebrates the work of nurses and midwives and reminds world leaders of the critical role they play in keeping the world healthy.
+The theme celebrates the work of nurses and midwives and reminds world leaders of the critical role they play in keeping the world health

 RBI relaxed the norms of State/UT to avail overdraft

-On April 7, 2020 The Reserve Bank of India (RBI) has decided to increase the number of days that a State/UT can continue to overdraft to 21 working days from the current stipulation of 14 working days as they are facing cash flow mismatches due to coronavirus.
+On April 7, 2020, The Reserve Bank of India (RBI) decided to increase the number of days that a State/UT can continue to overdraft to 21 working days from the current stipulation of 14 working days as they are facing cash flow mismatches due to coronavirus.

 Round Tripping of Funds

 Round tripping refers to money that leaves the country through various channels and makes its way back into the country often as foreign investment.